Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - As a Donor, I want to see more information about a live campaign so I can choose which campaign to donate to - completed

-- As a Donor, I want to add credits to my account so I can donate to a campaign - completed
+- As a Donor, I want to add credits to my account so that I can donate to a campaign - completed

 - As a Donor, I want to search for campaigns so I can see the progress of previous campaigns I have donated to - completed